chengchunhsu/EveryPixelMatters/README.md

-For example, if the datasets have been stored as the way we mentioned, then the paths should be set as follows:
+For example, if the datasets have been stored as the way we mentioned, the paths should be set as follows:

 - Dataset directory (In L8):